 Note: not all cancers form solid tumours.
 For example, in cancer of the blood cells (leukaemia) many abnormal blood cells are made in the bone marrow and circulate in the bloodstream.

 Each cancer is thought to first start from one abnormal cell.
 What seems to happen is that certain vital genes which control how cells divide and multiply are damaged or altered.
 This makes the cell abnormal.
 If the abnormal cell survives it may multiply out of control into a cancerous (malignant) tumour.

 We all have a risk of developing cancer.
 Many cancers seem to develop for no apparent reason.
 However, certain risk factors are known to increase the chance that one or more of your cells will become abnormal and lead to cancer.
-Risk factors include the following:
+Read more about cancer causes.